micmejia/bible-dump/AMPC/Isaiah/Isa 13.md

-Therefore will [^a]all hands be feeble, and every man's heart will melt.
+Therefore will all hands be feeble, and every man's heart will melt.